The

 There there.
 Now that wasn't that b*tchy, now was it?

 📱🗡️ Neither I nor anyone else owes strangers enrollment in their distortions of reality.
 I don’t owe softness when coming to the defense of people who aren’t being shown basic kindness— and neither do you.
 The sword isn’t hostile simply for being sharp.
-But your words?
-They can become weapons.
+But words?
+When misused, words can become weapons.

-We are normalizing very hurtful gossip and calling it care.
 Even if the intention truly comes from care or concern, it is still judgment.
 Until they speak up, we have no idea what is going on in a person’s life.
+We are normalizing very hurtful gossip and calling it care.
+So let's not.

-You don’t have to like every body.
 You don’t have to understand every body.
-And you just don’t get to legislate, diagnose, or moralize someone else’s.
+Hell, you don’t even have to like every body.
+You just don’t get to legislate, diagnose, or moralize someone else’s.

 The Sword and the Phone